 If you think you might be pregnant, it’s simple to get a pregnancy test from a pharmacy.
 You can find pregnancy tests in the “family planning” aisle.
 Pregnancy tests usually cost $15-$20.
 You can also get accurate tests for much cheaper at dollar stores.

 No matter how old you are, you can buy a pregnancy test.
-If you feel uncomfortable about buying one, you can always pretend it’s for a friend or sibling!
+If you don’t feel comfortable buying one, you can always ask a friend or sibling or pretend it’s for someone else!

 How do I take a pregnancy test?

 The best time to take a pregnancy test is after you expected your period.
 Some tests can start working 10 days after having sex, but they’re more accurate after a late period.
-If you take the pregnancy test earlier, any hormones won’t be as concentrated in your pee, and you may get a false result.
+If you take the pregnancy test earlier, hormones won’t be as concentrated in your pee.
+You may get a false result!
 So the test could say someone’s not pregnant when they are.
 After a period is late, at-home tests are right about 97% of the time.

 The pregnancy test will give you the most accurate results if you take it with your first pee of the day.
 Most pregnancy tests tell you to pee on the stick and then lay it down on a flat surface, but it’s important to read the instructions that come with your kit, because some tests do it differently.